 Lifecycle management refers to how the City intends to manage and operate its ICT assets at the agreed service levels.
 It considers the information and strategies used to guide lifecycle decisions, including decisions regarding acquisition, maintenance, renewal, upgrade and disposal.
-Future revisions of this AMP will consider the implementation of these lifecycle management strategies and will feed into the the 10-year Forwad Capital Works Programs, as the implementation of these lifecycle management strategies.
+Future revisions of this AMP will consider the implementation of lifecycle management strategies and will feed into the 10-year Forward Capital Works Programs.